blackjackshellac/eclipse/README.md

 the top right.

-There is a lock/unlock icon on the side of each item that can be used to hide sensitive information.
-I'm looking into the possiblity of password protecting this info, or having a pin.
+There is a lock/unlock icon on the side of each item that can be used to hide sensitive information. ~~I'm looking into the possiblity of password protecting this info, or having a pin.~~ I'm working on integrating the gpaste setPassword dbus method to secure and label passwords.

+The extension now uses dbus to communicate with the gpaste daemon rather than spawning gpaste-client.

 ### Requirements